pgzisis/cic-fridays-react-course/README.md

 When you are done, don't forget to commit your changes!

+You can continue to the next exercise with: `git checkout handling-events`

 ## Going to exercises

 To go to the exercises, you have to switch to the relevant git branch.